Plastic Molding

 plastic water bottles blow molding

-Extrusion Molding:
+Extrusion Process

-Common Use of Plastic Extrusion Molding:
+Common Use of Plastic Extrusion Molding Techniques:

 Rotational molding, also known as rotomolding, is a process that involves rotating a mold filled with powdered plastic material in an oven.
 The rotation allows the plastic to evenly coat the mold’s inner surface and form the desired shape as it melts and fuses together.
-This method is often used for creating large, hollow products like storage tanks, playground equipment, and kayaks.

-Common Use of Plastic Rotational Molding:
+Common Use of Plastic Rotational Molding Techniques:

 Rotational molding is often employed for manufacturing kayaks.
 The process allows for the production of large, seamless, and durable plastic shells.
 Rotomolded kayaks offer excellent impact resistance, buoyancy, and weight distribution, making them suitable for recreational and professional use in water sports.

-Common Use of Plastic Thermoforming:
+Common Use of Plastic Thermoforming Techniques:

 Thermoforming is commonly used for producing disposable food containers made of plastic.
 The process allows for efficient and cost-effective production of containers with various shapes and sizes.
 Thermoformed containers offer good heat resistance, easy stackability, and excellent clarity, making them suitable for food packaging and takeout applications.

-plstic-Thermoforming food containers
+plastic Thermoforming food containers

 Factors to Consider When Choosing a Plastic Molding Process